aws/aws-eks-best-practices/content/cost_optimization/cost_optimization.md

 ![Kubernetes Cluster Auto Scaler logs](../images/kube-cost.png)

 ### Optimizing over time (Right Sizing)

+Right Sizing as per the AWS Well-Architected Framework, is using “… using the lowest cost resource that still meets the technical specifications of a specific workload”.

 ### Key AWS Services
 Cost optimization is supported by the following AWS services and features: